jgnewman/shotgun/README.md

 unsubscribe any function from any event, even if your function isn't named.
 Shotgun.js also publishes trappable, internal events as you use it.

-Shotgun passes JSLint, can be installed anywhere, and is also cross-browser compatible.
+Shotgun passes JSLint (except for one optimization meant for Google Closure Compiler ADVANCED_MODE), can be installed anywhere, and is also cross-browser compatible.
 By default, it attaches a namespace called SHOTGUN to the global object.
 You can also use SG as a shorcut for this.
 Here's how it works:

 ## Creating Subscriptions